 Comparison Bannow Island (BI) / Ballykilcavan (B)

-BI more floral and fruity than B, B in comparison, more chocolatey and "tastier" in the nose.
-B shows a slightly sour note in comparison, which he did not show in the solo tasting.
-B “darker” than BI, B more towards the forest floor, BI more the spring flower meadow.
+BI is more floral and fruity than B, B is more chocolatier and more "dignified" in the nose.
+In comparison, B shows a slightly sour note, which it did not have in the solo tasting.
+B “darker” than BI, B more towards the forest floor, BI more towards the spring flower meadow.

-B malty, more chocolate than BI.
-BI also remains in comparison with its leading floral and fruity note.
+B malty, chocolateier than BI.
+BI stays with its leading floral and fruity note even in comparison.
 In comparison, B looks “darker” than in solo tasting.
-Here even a little damp forest floor and mushrooms.
+Here even a slightly damp forest floor and mushrooms.

-The two don’t give each other any intensity in the finish, everyone cuts a really good figure in their own way.
+The two do not give each other anything in terms of intensity in the finish, each cuts a really good figure in his own way.

 Different fields, different tastes.
-That was what Mr. Reynier wanted to prove.
-Proof successful.
+Well, that was what Mr. Reynier was trying to prove.
+Proof succeeded.
 TEIREoir.
-Especially for Ireland with EIRE in the word "terroir".
+Especially for Ireland with EIRE in the word "Terroir".
 While in solo tasting m.
-E. the pendulum swings slightly in favor of Bannow Island, it can be found in the direct comparison in the middle of both bottlings.
-In anticipation of what will come ...
+E. If the pendulum swings slightly in favor of Bannow Island, it can be found in the direct comparison pretty much in the middle of both bottlings.
+In joyful anticipation of what is to come ...

-Discreetly strong start, creamy and mouth-filling.
-Dry wood, milk chocolate.
-At the beginning it has a certain sweetness, but it is not really identifiable.
-Taste something more ...
-Applesauce made from green apples?
+Discreetly powerful, creamy and mouth-filling.
+Dry wood, whole milk chocolate.
+At the beginning it has a certain sweetness, it just can't be identified.
+A little more taste ... applesauce made from green apples?
 Dried banana chips?
 Yes, in that direction.
 Malt.
 Caramel candy, sugar beet syrup.
-A hint of black bread.
-Over time, mild spice that ends in woody dryness.
+A touch of black bread.
+Mild flavor over time, resulting in woody dryness.

-Medium (sic!)
+Medium length (sic!)
 And slightly dry.
-Here in the finish it shows up again clearly malty and chocolatey.
+Here in the finish it is clearly malty and chocolaty.
 Fruit sorbet made from apricots and green apples.